-François GAUTIER, managing director of ID4FEED defense arsenal of plants by the plants themselves and have demonstrated beneficial pro- We are at the interface between plant extraction galenic and galenic technologies perties for animals.
-We also develop unique and encapsulation technologies to protect the active substances and to ensure release at the site of action in the animal's gut.
-BIOSIS: What are your values ?
+François GAUTIER, managing director of ID4FEED defense arsenal of plants by the plants themselves and have demonstrated beneficial properties for animals.
+We also develop unique between plant extraction galenic encapsulation technologies to protect the active substances and to ensure release at the site of action in the animal's gut.
+BIOSIS: What are your values?

+We are at the interface

+and galenic technologies

 F.G.: One of the strong values of ID4FEED is to conduct research on the interactions ("Biosis") that exist between the environment, the plant, the animal and its microbiota, and how these interactions may influence the whole animal.
-"Biosis" is also the name of our news-letter, a new tool for the feed industry that is dealing with this emerging science.
+"Biosis" is also the name of our newsletter, a new tool for the feed industry that is dealing with this emerging science.

 BIOSIS: What about your main projects?
 F.G.: Our intention is to continue investing heavily in research dealing with the interactions that exist between plant and microbiota through specific phytoalexins.
 Our objective is to better understand the potential of these active substances produced by plant during controlled stimulation procedures on the optimization of eubiosis in farm animals.

-Globa BORDAS newly certified with Fami-QS ID4FEED is pleased to announce FAMI-QS certification of its historical partner DESTILACIONES BORDAS CHINCURRETA S.A. for additive and premixture production and additive trade.
+BORDAS newly certified with Fami-QS

+ID4FEED is pleased to announce FAMI-QS certification of its historical partner DESTILACIONES BORDAS CHINCURRETA S.A. for additive and premixture production and additive trade.
 The Spanish group BORDAS (Sevilla) is considered as one of the EU leaders of essential oil and plant extract production.
 Equipped with 16 distillation towers, it produces plant extracts and aroma-chemicals.
-Since 1922, the company has promoted citrus fruit derivatives and aromatic plants like rosemary.
-ID4FEED awarded at Viva Technology !
+Since 1922, the company has promoted citrus fruit derivatives and aromatic plants like rose-

+ID4FEED awarded at Viva Technology!